AshNlandofOzz/MakeChangeProject/README.md

 I am sure this is being caused as the information is passed from a Double to and Int so I can isolate the denominations.
 That being said, I am unsure as of right now how to fix this bug, but plan on investigating further through the weekend to try to find a solution, though I am unsure at my level of knowledge that I will find a better solution by the assignment due date so I am pushing my current work to ensure I meet deadline.

 Thank you.

+#Update

+After looking into the bug, it turns out the issue happens outside my method.
+I did some google research and found a video explaining how to use printf() to cut off the extra numbers after the change. uploading that version this morning.
+Thank you.